Track & Field, Outdoor - Girls Varsity

-2012 Season Recap
+2015 Season Recap

 Mackenzie Gray for the Long Jump and Triple Jump

 Our program, which has combined the girls and boys since 1991, allows our athletes to have coaching specialists in all events.
 We are very fortunate to have a knowledgeable and experienced staff comprised of coaches who were track competitors themselves.
 Two of our coaches were Division I college athletes.
-The coaching staff has spent a combined total of over 50 years coaching track & field.
+The coaching staff has spent a combined total of over 75 years coaching track & field.

 The jumps coach, Raymond Long ’96, returned to his alma mater and has been coaching Govs’ track and field since 2006.
 While a student at the Academy, he competed in the long jump, triple jump, 100 meters, and the 4 X 100 meter relay.
 He went on to compete at Dartmouth College in the javelin and triple jump.
 Coach Long is a USATF Level I certified coach.

-For more information please contact Head Coach Steven Suomi or call 978-499-3231.
+For more information please email Head Coach Steven Suomi.